PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 lightweight documentation of each method in the app file.
 Provide a description and define @params and @returns block tags (with default values if applicable — e.g., `[foo=bar]`).
-This data will both help with reusability and will be surfaced in documention for apps in the Pipedream marketplace.
+This data will both help with reusability and will be surfaced in documentation for apps in the Pipedream marketplace.
 For example:

 ```javascript
 module.exports = {